jianzhong123/MRLF-DDI/README.md

 drug and drug–food interactions.
 Proceedings of the national academy of sciences 115(18), E4304–E4311 (2018)), which includes 1,710 approved drugs and 192,284 DDIs associated with 86 DDI events.
 By selecting drugs that interact with other drugs and possess all four multimodal structural features, we retain 1,559 drugs and 171,141 DDIs associated with the 86 DDI events.
 .
 The datasets are placed in the ./data/86datasets folder.
 The details are as follows:
-* OurDDI Dataset.csv：The DDI Dataset.
+* 86smiles.csv：includes the drug ids, DeepDDI index, index.
-* S0_drug1559_train86.csv, S0_drug1559_valid86.csv, and S0_drug1559_test86.csv: The training, validation, and test datasets for the S0 setting.
+* DDI_event.csv:includes all types of the ddi events.
-* S12_drug1559_train86.csv:The training dataset for the S1 and S2 settings.
+* S0: includes the training and validation datasets based on 5-fold cross-validation split in the S0 setting.
-* S1_drug1559_similar_valid86.csv, S1_drug1559_similar_test86.csv: The validation, and test datasets for the S1 setting.
+* S1: includes the training and validation datasets based on 5-fold cross-validation split in the S1 setting.
-* S2_drug1559_similar_valid86.csv, S2_drug1559_similar_test86.csv: The validation, and test datasets for the S2 setting.
+* S2: includes the training and validation datasets based on 5-fold cross-validation split in the S2 setting.

 In addition, we extract four types of multimodal structural features for individual drugs, including traditional Morgan and PubChem fingerprints, features extracted by the MolFormer model, and atomic-level features.
 These multimodal structural features are placed in the ./data/drugfeatures folder.
 The details are as follows:
 * drugs1559_morgen86.npy: Morgan fingerprint features.
 * drugs1559_pubchem86.npy: PubChem fingerprint features.
 * drugs1559_mol86.npy: Features extracted by the MolFormer model.
-* S0_drugs1559_alignn86.npy, S12_drugs1559_alignn86.npy:Atomic-level features.
+* S0align_cross.npy, S1align_cross.npy, and S2align_cross.npy: Atomic-level features.

 ## Files:
 The source code files are in the ./codes folder.
 The details are as follows: